-- The most common solution is the use of a safe API that avoids the use of the interpreter altogether or uses parameterized queries or migrates to Object Relational Mapping Tools (ORMs).
+- The most common solution is using a safe API that avoids the use of the interpreter altogether, uses parameterized queries, or migrates to Object Relational Mapping Tools (ORMs).
 Note that parametrized stored procedures can still be vulnerable to an SQL injection if queries and data are concatenated or hostile data is executed with EXECUTE IMMEDIATE or exec()

 - Use positive server-side input validation (whitelist) – this is a partial defense since many applications require the use of special characters